Happy with What You Have to Be Happy With

-Happy with What You Have to Be Happy With (stylized in lowercase) is the third EP by the band King Crimson released in 2002, a companion to the subsequent album The Power to Believe (2003).
+Happy with What You Have to Be Happy With (stylized in lowercase) is the third EP by the English progressive rock band King Crimson released in 2002, a companion to the subsequent album The Power to Believe (2003).
 Many of the songs on Happy With What You Have to Be Happy With can also be found on The Power to Believe, but there are differences; this version of "Happy with What You Have to Be Happy With" is longer by one chorus, and "Eyes Wide Open" uses primarily acoustic instrumentation.